SeLite/SeLite.github.io/PackagedScripts.md

   * which would be awkward to test in Selenese, or
   * which is not Selenese-specific, and while it can (and should) be tested from Selenese, it should be tested without Selenium IDE, too.

 There's no extra installation - they are a part of their add-ons (in folders `javascript-tests`).
-You can invoke them offline and directly from Firefox (without starting Selenium IDE) through [_chrome://_ URLs](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) listed at [AddOns](AddOns).
+You can invoke them offline and directly from Firefox (without starting Selenium IDE) through {{chromeUrl}}s listed at [AddOns](AddOns).
 However, you normally don't need to run them separately, since they get invoked from packaged Selenese scripts.

 # Shell tests #
 These are invoked from shell (i.e. `cmd` on Windows).
 They only exist for [ExtensionSequencer](ExtensionSequencer) > [Shell tests](ExtensionSequencer#shell-tests).